EOEPCA/deployment-guide/docs/prerequisites/tls.md

 ### Dynamic using Cert-Manager

-   - The simplest, most robust way to handle certificates in production.
+   - The recommended way to handle certificates in production.
    - You can create a `ClusterIssuer` that automatically issues and renews certs from Let's Encrypt or your own CA.
    - Using either DNS-based or HTTP-based Let's Encrypt challenge approaches
    - In multi-tenant or multi-namespace scenarios, this is especially useful.